adamharwayne/eventing/configure-broker-to-use-a-different-channel.md

   namespace: knative-eventing
 ```

-We are interestedc in the `data` section, which contains a YAML string.
+We are interested in the `data` section, which contains a YAML string.
 There are
 two sections:
 - `clusterdefault`
 - `namespacedefaults`

 If the `namespacedefaults` section contains the namespace the `Broker` is in (i.e.
-$BROKER_NS), then it will be used.
+`$BROKER_NS`), then it will be used.
 If not, then the `clusterdcefault` will be used.

-In our example, $BROKER_NS is not in the `namespacedefaults` section, so we would
+In our example, `$BROKER_NS` is not in the `namespacedefaults` section, so we would
 expect the `Broker` to use the `clusterdefault`, namely `in-memory`.

 ### Recap